WORLD FUTURE FUND, BOX 1829, OLD

 In terms of sheer brutality, the origins of modern American power are among the grimmest actions in world history.
 We do not have an opinion about whether reparations should be paid to blacks and native Americans.
 However, it is ludicrous to deny the importance of slave labor in helping to create America as a world imperial power.

-The economic facts are documented in expert analysis of scholars like Joe Feagin.
-The concept of reparations for black Americans is not some fringe, exotic idea but was actually part of bill passed by both houses of Congress in 1866 (but vetoed by President Andrew Johnson).
+Also, the concept of reparations for black Americans is not some fringe, exotic idea but was actually part of bill passed by both houses of Congress in 1866 (but vetoed by President Andrew Johnson).

 In today's America leaders such as Congressman John Conyers and Randal Robinson have brought up the issue of reparations.
 Contrary to claims of critics, few are talking about mailing checks to African Americans.
 However, the issue of a debt is a relevant subject of debate in the allocation of national resources.
 The US government budget and tax system contains billions and billions of dollars of special privileges for all sort of interests.